Friday 10th July 9:00am - 4:00pm

 Final Reports detailing the project activities and outcomes can be downloaded in PDF format from the links below.
 The Final Report to the NSW Environmental Trust (2014-2017) describes work in some of the most difficult sites in the Heritage Quarries Complex.

-The most challenging area - the quarry cliff faces (area 3B) and the area immediately above the cliff faces (area 3A) – was awarded to specialist rope access bush regeneration contractors, The Good Bush People, who are highly experienced with dangerous and challenging sites.
-Their task has been to control the environmental weeds growing on the edge of the cliff face and on the benches and in crevices across the almost sheer quarry faces, while suspended from ropes.
-This work commenced in March 2015 and concluded in January 2016.
-Additional work remains to be done and Council has scoped this for a tender to be issued in Spring 2017.
+The most challenging areas - the area immediately above the quarry cliff faces (Area 3A) and the cliff faces (Area 3B) – was awarded to specialist rope access bush regeneration contractors, The Good Bush People, who are highly experienced with dangerous and challenging sites.
+Their task was to control the weeds growing on the edge of the cliff face and on the benches and in crevices across the almost sheer quarry faces, while suspended from ropes.
+Work commenced in March 2015 and concluded in January 2016 and some additional work was completed in 2017.

-Council undertook detailed mapping of the weed infestations on the cliff faces using a binocular-based survey technique, to guide the initial tender process and inform the contractor.
-See map of cliff face weeds (PDF 770 Kb).
+Detailed mapping of the weed infestations on the cliff faces using a binocular-based survey technique was undertaken by Council to guide the initial tender process.

-Though not as dangerous as the cliff faces themselves, the areas of loose rubble ‘scree’ slopes below the cliff faces are also hazardous and challenging with many significant risks for the unwary.
+Though not as dangerous as the cliff faces themselves, the areas of loose rubble ‘scree’ slopes below the cliff faces are also hazardous and challenging with many significant risks.
 Weed control on these slopes (areas 3D, 3E, 3F, 3G, 3H & 3J) was awarded to a second specialist rope access bush regeneration contractor, Total Earth Care.
-See Detailed area 3 map (PDF 1.5 Mb)